WABG-TV: History

-On May 4, 2012, Saga Communications, owner of WXVT, announced it was selling WXVT to H3 Communications, a company owned by the adult children of Charles Harker.
+On May 4, 2012, Saga Communications announced the sale of WXVT to H3 Communications, a company owned by the adult children of Charles Harker.
 On January 28, 2013, the FCC granted the sale of WXVT, and it was completed two days later.
 Commonwealth then took over WXVT's operations, effectively bringing all of the Delta's Big Three network stations under the control of one company.

-In 2015, WABG and WXVT appeared in a TruTV reality series Breaking Greenville.
-It premiered January 29, 2015, and ended on March 26, 2015.
+In 2015, WABG and WXVT were featured in the truTV reality series Breaking Greenville, which followed the staff of the two competing Greenville news stations.
+The series premiered on January 29, 2015, and concluded on March 26, 2015.